HVIP Program Definitions Guide

 Fleet Size

-Fleet size is inclusive of vehicles registered with the California Department of Motor Vehicles (DMV) as non-operational, but excluding off-road vehicles, unregistered vehicles, and those registered with the DMV as non-revivable junk or dismantled.
+HVIP’s fleet size definition includes all vehicles over 8,500 lbs GVWR under common ownership or control, including those domiciled anywhere outside of California.
+This includes vehicles registered with the California Department of Vehicles (DMV) as non-operational, but excludes off-road vehicles, unregistered vehicles, and those registered with the DMV as non-revivable junk or dismantled.
+Unredeemed vouchers count toward this total.

 Grantee